DanyloSolohub/Test_Task_Docker/README.md

 # Test_Task_Docker

-1)To start the project you have to clone this repo git clone https://github.com/DanyloSolohub/Test_Task_Docker REPONAME
+1)To start the project you have to clone this repo: git clone https://github.com/DanyloSolohub/Test_Task_Docker REPONAME

 2) Open in PyCharm